 It is always a good idea to keep a change of clothes as well as a small toiletries kit (toothbrush, deodorant, etc.) with you in your carry-on in the event of flight delays or cancellations.
-Your passport counts as your form of identification and you must keep this on you at all times in the airports.
+You should keep your I.D. on you at all times in the airports.
 You may not carry-on liquids of any kind larger than 3 oz.
 Any liquids 3 oz. or smaller must be in their original container and in a quart-sized Ziplock bag.